-Often called the CSU Budget process, the university system's budget process begins in May of the year prior to the fiscal year for which the budget is to be enacted.
+Often called the CSU Budget process, the system's budget process begins in May before the fiscal year for which the budget is to be enacted.

-August–September: The CSU Board of Trustees consult with the CSU presidents and SBAC on the budget.
+July–August: The CSU Board of Trustees consults on the budget with the CSU presidents and SBAC.

-October–November: The CSU Board of Trustees consult with CSU constituents and adopt the Operating Budget Request.
+September: The CSU Board of Trustees adopts the Operating Budget Request.

-February: The Legislative Analyst’s Office analyzes the Governor’s Budget and publishes their findings.
+February: The Legislative Analyst’s Office analyzes the Governor’s Budget and publishes its findings.

-March–May: CSU system-wide groups brief the CSU constituents, and CSU Chancellor’s Office distributes preliminary budget information.
+March–May: CSU system-wide groups brief the CSU constituents, and CSU Chancellor’s Office distributes the May revised budget information.

 June: The State Budget is passed.

-Our campus's budget planning process starts in December of the year prior to the fiscal year in which the budget will take effect.
+Our campus's budget planning process starts in December of the year before the fiscal year in which the budget will take effect.

 December–February: Strategic Planning (Campus Budget Framework)

-- The president's cabinet and CFO Office review the campus expense projections and the enrollment plan, and the projected state allocation from CSU Operating Budget Request for the next fiscal year.
-Based on those estimates, the campus develops scenarios and share them with divisions as the temporary, multi-scenario budget targets.
+- The president's cabinet and CFO Office review the campus expense projections, the enrollment plan, and the projected state allocation from the CSU Operating Budget Request for the next fiscal year.
+Based on those estimates, the campus develops scenarios and shares them with divisions as temporary, multi-scenario budget targets.

 February–March: Budget Preparation (campus units develop budget plans)

-- With temporary, enrollment and budget targets provided, the deans and/or vice presidents of each division work with their staffs to determine how to meet their temporary targets.
+- With the University Budget Committee scenario enrollment and budget targets approved, the deans and/or vice presidents of each division work with their staff to determine how to meet their temporary targets.
 A vice president may choose to meet temporary targets through the generation of new revenue and/or cost reductions.

 April: Cabinet Budget Submission (begin meetings with the division/colleges/cabinets)

-- Once divisional budgets have been finalized and submitted to the deans and vice presidents of each division, they meet to discuss their plans, and the challenges and opportunities which their divisions face.
+- Once divisional budgets have been finalized and submitted to each division's deans and vice presidents, they meet to discuss their plans and the challenges and opportunities their divisions face.

-- When budgets are submitted to the Budget Operations and Administration department and the CFO, the development of additional working scenarios may be required to account for any adjustments discussed at the meetings.
+- When budgets are submitted to the Budget Operations and Administration department and the CFO, additional working scenarios may be required to account for any adjustments discussed at the meetings.

-- Additional working scenarios are to be completed by the time the May Revision to the Governor's Budget is communicated to the University by the Chancellors Office.
+- Additional adjustment to the campus scenario is to be completed by the time the May Revision to the Governor's Budget is communicated to the University by the Chancellor's office.

 May–June: Budget Finalization (approval and upload)

-- Having gained perspective from their review of budget submissions and their meetings with division leaders, and with the final instruction received from the CO in the form of June Budget-Memo, the president, vice presidents and CFO then make final decisions about budget allocations for each division.
+- Having gained perspective from their review of budget submissions and their meetings with division leaders, and with the final instruction received from the CO in the form of the June Budget Memo, the president, vice presidents, and CFO then make final decisions about budget allocations for each division.
 Finalized budget allocations are released to each dean and vice president, who then use those targets to refine budgets for each department within their division.
-During this last step, the president, vice presidents and CFO also make strategic funding decisions that reflect campus priorities.
+During this last step, the president, vice presidents, and CFO also make strategic funding decisions that reflect campus priorities.

 Combined California, CSU and University budget timelines

-November (of the year prior to Fiscal Year being planned):
+November (of the year before the Fiscal Year being planned):

 - CSU Budget Request

-December (of the year prior to Fiscal Year being planned):
+December (of the year before the Fiscal Year being planned):